olijaun/old-idontbyte.jaun.org/privacy_policy.md

 I am not responsible for republished content from this blog on other blogs or websites without my permission.

-This privacy policy is subject to change without notice and was last updated on Month, Day, Year.
+This privacy policy is subject to change without notice.

 If you have any questions feel free to contact me directly here: olijaun (at) yahoo (dot) com

 ## Ads